-If you are a beginner quilter, grow your skills (and boost your confidence!) while practice this technique.
+If you are a beginning quilter, grow your skills (and boost your confidence!) while practicing this technique.
 The advanced quilters already know that this technique is pure delight.

-Let’s learn some tips to make your fusible raw edge applique quilts a big success!
+Learn these tips and make your fusible raw edge applique quilts a big success!

 This technique requires fusible web and water soluble pens.

 The fusible web is an iron-on adhesive.
 You add it to the back of the applique pieces then the pieces are permanently fused to the background fabric with the iron.

 Some brands of fusible web: Wonder Under, Steam a Seam, Vliesoflix, Heat and Bond, Soft Fuse.

 How to make fusible raw edge applique quilts

 - Print your design on paper